jesersu/SweatWorkPrueba/README.md

     The main purposes are:

-    Enhance Cohesion: By ensuring that a class or module has a single responsibility, it becomes more cohesive.
+    - Enhance Cohesion: By ensuring that a class or module has a single responsibility, it becomes more cohesive.

-    Improve Maintainability: When a class has only one reason to change.
+    - Improve Maintainability: When a class has only one reason to change.

-    Facilitate Reusability: Classes with a single responsibility are more likely to be reusable in different contexts because they are not tightly coupled with other functionalities2.
+    - Facilitate Reusability: Classes with a single responsibility are more likely to be reusable in different contexts because they are not tightly coupled with other functionalities2.

+    - Simplify Testing: A class with a single responsibility is easier to test because it has a well-defined behavior and fewer dependencies4. functionalities2.

     Simplify Testing: A class with a single responsibility is easier to test because it has a well-defined behavior and fewer dependencies4.